spectrocloud/terraform-provider-spectrocloud/docs/resources/virtual_machine.md

 - `devices` (Block List, Min: 1, Max: 1) Devices allows adding disks, network interfaces, ... (see [below for nested schema](#nestedblock--spec--template--spec--domain--devices))
 - `resources` (Block List, Min: 1, Max: 1) Resources describes the Compute Resources required by this vmi. (see [below for nested schema](#nestedblock--spec--template--spec--domain--resources))

+Optional:

+- `cpu` (Block List, Max: 1) CPU allows to specifying the CPU topology.
+Valid resource keys are "cores" , "sockets" and "threads" (see [below for nested schema](#nestedblock--spec--template--spec--domain--cpu))

 <a id="nestedblock--spec--template--spec--domain--devices"></a>
 ### Nested Schema for `spec.template.spec.domain.devices`